WhatTheDickens/engl340-s24/index.md

 # Meet the Course

 Welcome to ENGL 340, Spring 2024, *Literature and Literary Study in the Digital Age* at SUNY Geneseo.
 There's so much to tell you about it!
-The links below will make it easier for you to navigate the content on this page.
+Use the links below to navigate the content on this page.

 - [What the course is about](#what-the-course-is-about)
 - [Who's teaching the course](#whos-teaching-the-course)